-- ✓ The Headteacher is the designated member of staff with overall responsibility for antibullying. - ✓ Concerns about bullying should be notified to the Headteacher verbally. - ✓ The member of staff should follow this up with a written incident report which should be dated and signed. - ✓ The Headteacher will follow up each incident and decide on relevant action.
+- ✓ The Headteacher is the designated member of staff with overall responsibility for anti-bullying and who has delegated this also to the senior leadership team of the school.
+(Deputy Headteacher and 3 Assistant Heads who are Base Leaders). - ✓ Concerns about bullying should be notified to a member of the senior leadership team verbally. - ✓ The member of staff should follow this up with a written incident report which should be dated and signed. - ✓ The Headteacher will follow up each incident and decide on relevant action.